staaky/spinners/README.md

 Spinners
 =======

 Throw out your animated gifs!
-Spinners is a JavaScript library that gives you highly configurable loading animations using nothing but Canvas and VML on Internet Explorer.
+Spinners is a JavaScript library that gives you highly configurable loading animations using nothing but Canvas (and VML on Internet Explorer).

 ## Installation